What is the cost of living in Medellin?

 There are also plenty of local markets where you can pick up fresh fruit and veggies as well as other daily items.
 These definitely help to keep the cost of living in Medellin down if you frequent them often.

-Since we’re on the road for an extended period of time and have full bags, we didn’t go shopping for much else.
+Since we were on the road for an extended period of time and have full bags, we didn’t go shopping for much else.
 I bought a jersey for the local football club for about $8 and Rachel didn’t even buy any clothes.
 We were tempted on our walks through the Palacio Nacional market to buy some things but never did.
 Much of the merchandise in here is definitely knock-off, but you can certainly bargain for it!
 Plus it’s a really beautiful building, as it is a former government headquarters.

 Cost of Food/Drink in Medellin